What Are The Benefits Of Toning The Abs, Butt And Thighs?

 Hold this tippy toe squat position.
 Then pulse down 1 inch and raise up one inch.

-Lie flat on the floor on your back, bend your right knee at a 90 degree angle, fully extending the left leg.
+Lie flat on the floor on your back, knees bent at a 90-degree angle.

 Pull your extended left leg in towards your body as you perform a cross-body crunch bringing your left knee to meet your right elbow.